 One of the most common questions from people approaching their retirement age is, “Did I save enough?”
 Although it would be great if there was a quick answer to this question, in reality there are so many factors that go into with the retirement investing process.
 Relying on social security alone is no longer enough for most people who retire.
 Here are the major factors to consider when figuring out your retirement savings goal.
-Topkins Trust Company is here to help you every step of the way.
+Tompkins is here to help you every step of the way.

 Who You Are Affects Your Retirement Fund